usmann123706/Snowflake/README.md

    - Apply the UDF to forecast daily visitors for the `DAILY_VISITORS_NEW` table.
    - Save the forecast results into a Snowflake table.

-## Contributors
-   - List contributors and their roles in the project.

-## License
-   - Specify the license under which this project is distributed.